AllenWLynch/lisa/index.rst

 About
 -----

 LISA is a statistical test for the influence of Transcription Factors on a set of genes which leverages integrative modeling of chromatin accessiblity and factor binding to make predictions that go beyond simple co-expression analysis.
 Particularly, LISA models the effects of deleting the influence of a TF on the cis regulatory elements of your genes-of-interest.
-For more information, see <a href=https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-1934-6>https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-1934-6</a>.
+For more information, see `Qin et al., 2020 <https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-1934-6>`_.
 This implementation extends the original, running faster, reducing dependencies, and adding useful CLI functions for pipeline integration.

 Requirements
 ------------